Results 1 to 18 of 18

 -

 Mortar with inscription.
 Bronze.
 Spain, 1846.
-Mortar made of bronze with an exvased mouth and a troconical body developed without discontinuity and with a decrease in diameter up to the base.
-The piece presents an inscription (“soi de don Gregorio goia ano 1846”) in capital letters with spaces between them and two areas with lines flanking the text in the upper and lower areas, referring to the owner of the mortar and the year it was manufactured. the same.
-Compare, for example, with the large pharmacy mortar in the Museo-Archivo Municipal de Calella (with inscription, ribs and human heads as handles), a large pestle in the Museo de la Farmacia Hispana at the Complutense University of Madrid, etc.
+Mortar made of bronze with a flared mouth and a truncated cone-shaped body that develops without discontinuity and decreases in diameter towards the base.
+The piece has an inscription (“soi de don Gregorio goia ano 1846”) in capital letters with spaces between them and two areas with lines flanking the text in the upper and lower areas, referring to the owner of the mortar and the year in which it was made.
+Compare, for example, with the large pharmacy mortar in the Municipal Museum-Archive of Calella (with an inscription, ribs and human heads as handles), a large mortar in the Museum of the Spanish Pharmacy of the Complutense University of Madrid, etc.

 · Size: 25x25x30 cms.